 We never force weaning but let mom follow the natural course.
 By 7 to 8 weeks they have teeth and mom is all too happy to wean them.
 So puppies may be ready as early as 10 weeks or as late as 14 weeks, depending on the puppy, but normally a puppy will be read to join his/her family by 12 weeks of age.

 It is my personal belief that as soon as a puppy is ready to go, he or she should be allowed to join his/her family because they are very much ready to bond and it is kinder for the puppy to form an attachment to the person/people that they’re going to be with forever rather than to bond to me and then have to be taken from me and bond to someone else.
 In conclusion, we will keep in touch about your puppy and decide together when the best time is for your puppy to come home.

 Finally, the last question is, “How will we get our puppy from your house to ours?”
 Here are the ways for your puppy to arrive home:

 Fly in and have us meet you at the airport.
 We will meet you 1 hour before your flight leaves with everything you need for the trip.

 Come to our home, or if we have unvaccinated puppies or pregnant mothers (as described above) we will meet you in town with everything your puppy needs for the trip home.
 If it is important to you to meet the parents the parents can be brought with us if a visit to our home isn’t possible at that time.

-Use our puppy courier, Becky, who will hand deliver your puppy to your airport of choice.
+Use our puppy courier, Stacy, who will hand deliver your puppy to your airport of choice.
 The cost for this service is $450 and that includes airfare.
 Not included in the price of the puppy.